✦ Verified Surgical Specialists — Pune

 Stapled Hemorrhoidopexy (PPH) Most Common Surgical Grade 3 (and some Grade 2) Day-care, spinal or general anaesthesia 1–2 weeks A circular stapler pulls prolapsed tissue back into position and cuts off blood supply.
 Less post-op pain than open surgery.

-ℹ️ Medically reviewed: Laser and stapler procedures offer faster recovery and less post-operative pain compared to open hemorrhoidectomy for suitable grades.
-Open surgery carries the highest long-term success rate and is preferred for Grade 4 and complex cases.
-The right choice is made after physical examination.
+ℹ️ Reviewed by Dr Udayraj Ghumre, General Physician | Laser and stapler procedures offer faster recovery and less post-operative pain compared to open hemorrhoidectomy for suitable grades.
+Open surgery carries strong long-term effectiveness and is preferred for Grade 4 and complex cases.
+The right choice is made after physical examination. | This information is for general awareness only.

 What does piles treatment cost in Pune?